MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/admin_m365demo.md

+1. ---
+author: dmc-dk

+ms.service: dynamics365-business-central
+ms.topic: include
+ms.reviewer: edupont
+ms.date: 06/26/2020
+ms.author: dmitrych
+---
-1. Log in to [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com/) using your partner account.
+Log in to [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com/) using your partner account.
 2. Choose the **My Environments** tab, and then, under **My tenants**, choose the **Create Tenant** button.
 3. As the type, choose **Quick Tenant**.
 4. As the period, choose either a quarter or a full year.